MPI-Dortmund/cryolo/source/installation.rst

     conda env remove --name cryolo

-The installation happens 3 steps:
+The installation happens in three steps:

 1. First your need to install crYOLO either for CUDA11 (step 1A) or CUDA 10 (step 1B)
 2. Install napari and the boxmanager plugin